kpentland/StochasticParareal/README.md

 Both files contain each algorithm respectively (parareal.m and stochasticparareal.m), the RK.m function (an explicit Runge-Kutta solver that both main algorithms use), and the TestProblems.m scripts (scripts that give example use cases for each algorithm on various time-dependent ODE systems).

 To run the algorithms, open either of the TestProblems.m scripts and run one of the sections of code containing a particular test problem.
-Each section plots the solutions to the ODEs using both the Rk.m solver and either parareal.m or stochasticparareal.m.
+Each section plots the solutions to the ODEs using both the RK.m solver and either parareal.m or stochasticparareal.m.